BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk5Lab.md

 The result printed to the console describes the dataset, including each of the variables and whether they are numerical, integer, or factor.
 This can be useful when trying to select particular statistical tests.

 You may have noticed that the `mammals` dataset includes several variables for which `NA` is listed as a value, which indicates the data are missing for that observation.
 If you try to find the mean for a variable with `NA` values, you will get a mean of `NA`.
 One of the peculiarities of working with R is how it deals with missing data.
+Not all commands work with missing data in the same way!
 Look at the documentation for your command to find out how R treats missing data.

 Most commands have an argument to allow you to ignore missing data: